Sunday, September 12, 2021

 • In D&D beasts are weak.
 Most monsters in the stories are essentially dire beasts, with the occasional demon thrown in.
 Huge, poisonous snakes; sabertooth tigers; gorillas ("grey apes"), and a dinosaur.
 The latter is called a "dragon" by Conan, but is is just a huge stegosaurus, without treasure, flight, intelligence or fire breath.
 And these beasts are deadly opponents, it always is a close shave with death if Conan has to fight one, and he generally tries to avoid them.

-Gygax developed D&D stats for Conan himself, and the abilites inelegantly are modeled as mix of fighter and thief (at inflated levels).
+Gygax developed D&D stats for Conan himself, the abilites inelegantly are modeled as mix of fighter and thief (at inflated levels).
 Later the Barbarian class was created to make this easier.
-In 5e, Barbarians have a danger sense (though it does not work blind as it does for Conan), but still no stealth.
+In 5e, Barbarians have a danger sense (though it does not work blind as it does for Conan in the 2014 version - this will change 2024), but still no stealth.
 One can fix that with the Criminal background, however, this ability, alongside perception and climibing skills, is depicted to come from barbarian life in the wilderness.

 Runequest, a skill based, non-class based system with fixed hit points, would be a much better fit.